Steps for Removing Phishing Malware From Website?

 So, how do you know if your website has been infected?
 Furthermore, how do you remove malware from your site once you detect the presence of the malware?
 How to fix malware infected website?
 Here are some tips:

 1. Begin with Google Free Malware Checker

-Google site checker is a free service that employs Google's safe browsing technology which helps determine whether a website is safe or potentially dangerous to visit.
+Google website checker is a free service that employs Google's safe browsing technology which helps determine whether a website is safe or potentially dangerous to visit.
 You could check your website for malware presence on Google's free malware checker.

 You could also go for a website check on the Google Console via the "Health" menu.
 The best thing is that in case Google had earlier flagged your website as holding malware, this check would help clear the flag, once you remove malware from site.

 2. Go for a Malware Scan

 Another great way to check your website for any malware is the free website scan service by cWatch Web. cWatch will not only scan for malware but will also rate the security of your website and provide a free malware removal service.

 cWatch is a user-friendly platform thats scans and monitors the traffic on your website, allowing you to then take action on removing any identified malware.
 The platform also provides an additional suite of fully managed security solutions that will take care of any infections on your website.